On this page:

 11.8 The principles drawn out of the Parkview case have equal application to controlling trustees reporting to creditors on draft PIA proposals involving the creation of a creditors’ trust.

-12.1 AFSA Regulation's role in monitoring controlling trustees is outlined in Inspector-General Practice Statement 11.
+12.1 AFSA Practitioner Supervision's role in monitoring controlling trustees is outlined in Inspector-General Practice Statement 11.
 This includes reviewing documentation filed by the controlling trustee before the meeting as well as attending meetings when considered appropriate (or requested to by a relevant stakeholder).

-12.2 Common errors identified by AFSA Regulation and Enforcement in the course of its proactive monitoring and meeting attendances are listed below to provide guidance to controlling trustees.
+12.2 Common errors identified by AFSA Enforcement and Practitioner Supervision in the course of its proactive monitoring and meeting attendances are listed below to provide guidance to controlling trustees.

 Lack of offences referrals

-12.3 Controlling trustees are reminded of their duties in paragraphs 190A(1)(d) and (e) of the Act regarding their obligation to consider whether the debtor has committed an offence against the Act and if so referring the appropriate evidence to AFSA Regulation and Enforcement or the relevant law enforcement authorities.
+12.3 Controlling trustees are reminded of their duties in paragraphs 190A(1)(d) and (e) of the Act regarding their obligation to consider whether the debtor has committed an offence against the Act and if so referring the appropriate evidence to AFSA Enforcement and Practitioner Supervision or the relevant law enforcement authorities.

 Not giving effect to the authority